tk-tans/Web_based_chat_application/README.md

-# A Web-Based Chat Application
+# ConnectCHAT: A Web-Based Chat Application

 ## Quick Start
 - Clone the repository